semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem get dashboard my-dashboard

-In order to find more information about a specific job, either running or finished, you should execute the next command:
+In order to find more information about a specific job, given its Job ID, either running or finished, you should execute the next command:

     sem get job 5c011197-2bd2-4c82-bf4d-f0edd9e69f40